 Regulation and Transparency #

-Rent-to-own agreements operate under specific legal frameworks in most states that require clear disclosures about the terms of the transaction.
+Rental-purchase agreements operate under specific legal frameworks in most states that require clear disclosures about the terms of the transaction.

-These laws typically require retailers to explain:
+These laws typically require dealers to explain:

-- the payment schedule
+- The payment schedule

-- the total number of payments required for ownership
+- The total number of payments required for ownership

-- early purchase options
+- Early purchase options

-- customer rights under the agreement
+- Customer rights under the agreement

 These requirements help ensure that customers understand how the transaction works before entering into an agreement.